How much does car insurance cost in St. Louis?

 St. Louis Driving Conditions

-Inclement weather goes hand in hand with wet brakes, slick roads & decreased visibility.
+Inclement weather goes hand in hand with wet brakes, slick roads, and decreased visibility.

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In St. Louis, you can expect 113 rainy days with an annual rainfall of 41 inches.
 St. Louis is also known to experience severe winter storms.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year